Rena McLean: Early life and education

 McLean was born in Souris on Prince Edward Island, Canada in 1879.
 Her parents were John McLean, a businessman and Conservative politician, and Matilda Jane McLean (née Jury).
 She studied at the Mount Allison Ladies' College in Sackville, New Brunswick, and the Halifax Ladies' College, graduating in 1896.
 McLean completed her training as a nurse in 1908 at Newport Hospital in Newport, Rhode Island, in the United States.

 Nursing career

 At the outbreak of the war, McLean had been working as head nurse of the operating room at a hospital in Gardner, Massachusetts.
 She enlisted and was assigned to the Canadian Army Medical Corps on September 28, 1914, leaving soon after for Britain.
 By November 1914, she was in France.
 She was one of a group of Canadian nurses who converted a hotel into a hospital in Le Touquet.
 In 1915, 1,100 Canadian soldiers were treated there after they had been gassed.

 She served in France, the UK and Greece.
 She died when the Canadian hospital ship HMHS Llandovery Castle was torpedoed off the south coast of Ireland.
-After the survivors of the ship took to lifeboats then the U boat attempted to kill them too.
+Even after the Llandovery Castle had sunk, the U boat continued to kill survivors in the water either by ramming their lifeboats or machine-gunning them.